laravel/lumen-docs/mail.md

 > **Note:** By default, the `illuminate/mail` package is not included with Lumen, so you will need to add the `illuminate/mail` dependency in your `composer.json` file.

-Lumen utilizes Laravel's mail libraries provides a clean, simple API over the popular [SwiftMailer](http://swiftmailer.org) library.
+Lumen utilizes Laravel's mail libraries and provides a clean, simple API over the popular [SwiftMailer](http://swiftmailer.org) library.

 The `MAIL_*` options in your `.env` file are used to configure your mail settings.
 By default, a sample SMTP configuration is provided.
 However, you may use any SMTP server you wish.